Unrooted non-binary tree-based phylogenetic networks: Introduction

 The remainder of this manuscript is organized as follows.
-In Section \ref{sec_preliminaries}, we introduce some basic phylogenetic and graph-theoretical concepts and terminology and give an overview of various refinements of treebasedness existing in the literature for unrooted networks.
-After presenting some general results concerning unrooted networks, we consider treebased unrooted binary and treebased unrooted non-binary networks in more detail.
-In case of the former we revisit some results obtained by \citet{Francis2018} before generalizing these to non-binary networks in Section \ref{sec_non-binary}.
-We then turn to the concept of universal treebased networks and show that there exist rooted and unrooted non-binary universal treebased networks on $n$ leaves for all positive integers $n$.
-We conclude this manuscript with Section \ref{sec_discussion}, where we discuss our results and indicate possible directions of future research.
+In Section \ref{sec_preliminaries}, we introduce some basic phylogenetic and graph-theoretical concepts and terminology.
+In Section \ref{sec_basic} we then consider several basic results obtained for unrooted binary networks in \citet{Francis2018} and generalize them to non-binary networks.
+We then use these results to state the main theorem of this paper saying that all unrooted non-binary networks up to level 3 are tree-based in Section \ref{sec_non-binary}.
+In Section \ref{sec_binary} we re-visit the corresponding result for unrooted binary networks obtained by \citet{Francis2018} (Theorem 1 therein) and show that there are exactly two unrooted binary level-5 networks with 12 vertices that are not tree-based.
+Moreover, we provide an alternative proof of Theorem 1 in \citet{Francis2018} in the Appendix.